englishthomas/training/Docusaurus/Orchestrator/04_Orchestrator_Installing_Orchestrator.md

 - The **rootCA certificate** which verifies your SSL certificate. <br><br/>

-Certificates will be uploaded to AWS Secretsmanager, they can be deleted locally afterwards.
+Certificates will be uploaded to 88AWS Secretsmanager88, they can be deleted locally afterwards.

 1. Create a local directory to hold the certificates that you will use for your Orchestrator deployment.